Sachin-Chaurasiya12/Velora/README.md

 ## ⚙️ How It Works

 1. User logs in
 2. Solves a DSA problem
+3. Gain Points
-3. Saves useful code/snippet
+4. Saves useful code/snippet
-4. Tags and organizes it
+5. Tags and organizes it
+6. buy useful resources for learning
-5. Reuses it later or shares with friends
+7. Reuses it later or shares with friends

 ---